-4.5 Any Member, Officer or member of the public who has any concern covered by the Terms of Reference of the Audit Committee may raise the matter with the Chairman of the Committee who will obtain, if necessary, relevant advice from the Council's Monitoring Officer or the Section 151 Finance Officer before taking any action with regard to the same.
+- 4.4 The Chairman of the Audit Committee and the external and internal auditor will meet as necessary and the Council's Head of Audit Services will provide necessary services and support and assistance to the Audit Committee. - 4.5 Any Member, Officer or member of the public who has any concern covered by the Terms of Reference of the Audit Committee may raise the matter with the Chairman of the Committee who will obtain, if necessary, relevant advice from the Council's Monitoring Officer or the Section 151 Finance Officer before taking any action with regard to the same.

-5. MEMBERSHIP
+MEMBERSHIP

-- 5.1 Audit Committee members will be appointed by the Council and consist of 5 members in accordance with the rules governing political balance.
-Only one member of the Executive, Overview and Scrutiny and Regulatory Committees will be eligible to be a member of the Audit Committee.
-The Council may coopt other non-voting members, as required. - 5.2 The Audit Committee will be provided with administrative support by the Legal and Democratic Services Department and reports/decisions of the Audit Committee will be recorded and published on CMIS in the usual way.
+- 5.1 Audit Committee members will be appointed by the Council and consist of (5 or 6) members in accordance with the rules governing political balance.
+No member of the Executive and no chair of the Overview and Scrutiny Committees will be eligible to be a member of the Audit Committee. - 5.2 The Audit Committee will be provided with administrative support by the Legal and Democratic Services Department and reports/decisions of the Audit Committee will be recorded and published on CMIS in the usual way.
+The People, Policy and Performance Directorate will provide technical support to the Committee when required.
 As the decisions of the Audit Committee will not be of an and executive nature, the decisions will not be the subject of a request for call-in.
-If any Member is concerned about any decision of the Audit Committee, s/he should raise the matter with the Chairman of the Audit Committee, the Monitoring Officer, the Section 151 Finance Officer and/or ask an oral question of the Chairman of the Audit Council Procedure Rules.
+If any Member is concerned about any decision of the Audit Committee, s/he should raise the matter with the Chairman of the Audit Committee, the Monitoring Officer, the Section 151 Finance Officer and/or ask an oral question of the Chairman of the Audit Committee at the Council meeting in accordance with the relevant Council Procedure Rules.